GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/llmd/llmd-vllm-with-hf-model.md

   kubectl get deployments -n ${llmd_kubernetes_namespace}
   ```

-  You should see three deployments
+  You should see three deployments similar to the following:

   ```
-  NAME                                                   READY   UP-TO-DATE   AVAILABLE   AGE gaie-inference-scheduling-epp                          1/1     1            1           XXX gradio-nvidia-l4                                       1/1     1            1           XXX
+  NAME                            READY   UP-TO-DATE   AVAILABLE   AGE gaie-inference-scheduling-epp   1/1     1            1           XXXX gradio-rtx-pro-6000             1/1     1            1           XXXX
-  ms-inference-scheduling-llm-d-modelservice-nvidia-l4   2/2     2            2           XXX
+  vllm-rtx-pro-600-qwen3-32b      1/1     1            1           XXXX
   ```

   Note:

   - gaie-inference-scheduling-epp is the Gateway API Inference Extension
     endpoint picker.
-  - gradio-nvidia-l4 is the front end chat interface abstracting the model
+  - gradio-XXXX is the front end chat interface abstracting the model server.
-    server.
-  - ms-inference-scheduling-llm-d-modelservice-nvidia-l4 is the model server
+  - vllm-XXXX is the model server running inference of the model you chose.
+It
-    running inference of Qwen3-0.6B.
-It may take some time for this deployment
+    may take some time for this deployment to be up completely depending upon
-    to be up completely depending upon the GPU availability
+    the GPU availability

 - Check all the resources